 Entering Campus Students will walk up to the Gates of Wisdom with their uniform in proper order and will be greeted by staff with a uniform check.
-With the appropriate uniform, students will proceed to grab breakfast and go directly to class.
+With the appropriate uniform and phones turned off and placed in their backpacks, students will proceed to grab breakfast and go directly to class.
 Students who begin their day successfully are more likely to continue that success throughout the day.
 The GPA uniform is an extension of the E (Enthusiasm) and the C (Citizenship) in REACH.
 Students should expect uniform checks along the Academic Walks and throughout the day by staff and teachers.